jimbateson/jamesbateson.co.uk/src/index.md

   I've been working at Fat Media now for the duration of my development career and live and work in Lancaster.
-postsHeading: From The Journal
+postsHeading: Recent Articles
-archiveButtonText: See all posts
+archiveButtonText: See all articles
 ---